 Today, we have a look at the next classic adidas sneaker to make its way through the gauntlet of retro design.
 Meet the new Nite Jogger 2019, an updated version of a classic adidas silhouette.
 First released in 1979, the Nite Jogger was built for visibility.
 Not the same sort of high-tech, high-fashion 3M visibility we think of now, but more along the lines of vibrant, eye-grabbing colors to help runners be spotted during low-light hours.
 The 2019 Nite Jogger stays true to the bright running origins, albeit with a much more modern look.
 The new silhouette appears to feature a one-piece mesh upper, supported by a stiff TPU lacing system and elastic bands around the heel.
 A plastic midsole clip rests around the heel of the shoe, and a full-length Boost midsole is added for maximum comfort.
 Though many colorways are likely to release throughout 2019, this first look at the shoe shows one neon orange pair and one subtle khaki pair with bright green highlights.

-The updated adidas Nite Jogger has not yet been officially announced to the public, though a release is expected sometime in April 2019.
+The updated adidas Nite Jogger is finally expected to release on January 12th, 2019.
 Currently, the retail price tag is set at $140 and is likely to be available from adidas and select retailers.
-Check out the early on-foot images from YankeeKicks below, and stay tuned to JustFreshKicks for more adidas release news.
+Check out the early on-foot images from below, and stay tuned to JustFreshKicks for more adidas release news.

 Words by Ben Serleth, images provided by Py_Rates